KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CoupEscooters by bogomips](https://github.com/bogomips/MMM-CoupEscooters)

+1. Issue: The license in the package.json (ISC) doesn't match the license file (GPL-3.0).
-1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CoupleDays by wiesty](https://github.com/wiesty/MMM-CoupleDays)